SoftBank's Arm aims for over $52 bln valuation in biggest US IPO of the year | Technology

 SoftBank Group's Arm is seeking a valuation of more than $52 billion in its initial public offering, the chip designer said on Tuesday as it begins marketing for the biggest U.S. stock market flotation of the year.
 SoftBank is offering 95.5 million American depository shares of the United Kingdom-based company for $47 to $51 apiece and is looking to raise up to $4.87 billion at the top of the range, Arm said in a regulatory filing.

-The valuation that Arm is chasing now represents a climb-down from $64 billion at which SoftBank last month acquired the 25% stake it did not already own in the company from its Vision Fund.
-Still, the interest in the IPO remains robust, fueled by a desire of its clients to expand their commercial ties with Arm and ensure rivals do not gain an edge.
+The valuation that Arm is chasing now represents a climb-down from the $64 billion valuation at which SoftBank last month acquired the 25% stake it did not already own in the company from its $100 billion Vision Fund.
+Yet even with this more modest valuation ask, SoftBank would fare better than its $40 billion deal to sell Arm to Nvidia Corp , which it abandoned last year amid opposition from antitrust regulators.

+Jamie Mills O'Brien, portfolio manager at British fund manager Abrdn, said he found SoftBank's valuation ask in the IPO "more palatable than initially discussed."
+"We are watching closely how the company handles the relationship with its China business – alongside any further impacts from the technology 'war' between China and the United States," he said.

 The Japanese conglomerate will own 90.6% of Arm's ordinary shares after the offering closes, the company said, adding that it will not receive any proceeds from the IPO.
 Arm has signed up many of its major clients as investors in its IPO, including Apple, Nvidia, Alphabet , Advanced Micro Devices, Intel and Samsung Electronics.